 Advocating for municipal infrastructure dollars remains a high priority for AUMA.
 In 2020, AUMA worked hard to help our governments understand the financial crisis our municipalities are facing.
 While we are encouraged with recent funding announcements, including the Government of Alberta launching the $500 million Municipal Stimulus Program to help stimulate the economy through construction of municipal infrastructure, we will continue to advocate for additional support as there cannot be a full recovery without strong municipalities.

 As you navigate upcoming projects, we will continue to support you.
-Recently, we held an Ask the Expert webinar that addresses managing construction risk during economic recovery.
+Earlier this year, we held an Ask the Expert webinar that addresses managing construction risk during economic recovery.
 We encourage you to watch the recorded webinar and to talk to us about other available services.

 - Our Construction Insurance (OCIP) keeps your interests in a construction project first and foremost.

 Please, reach out to our client development team if you have any questions or need support.

 2020 brought challenging economic times, which created financial anxiety for many.
 Throughout the year, from our AUMA President's Summit on Municipal Finances: Transparent and Effective in January to our recent Town Hall: Interactive Budget Sessions, we had many productive conversations discussing solutions in a period of fiscal restraint.

 As the year progressed, the pandemic created additional financial disruption.
 Because we serve communities, not shareholders, we responded with cost savings and budget certainty.

 Insurance & Risk Services